rubik/rubik.github.io/content/post/ab-testing-inference.md

 business metrics, most commonly conversion rate and average revenue per user (ARPU).

-This series of posts explores the statistical framework behind controlled trials with a focus on online A/B testing, and it assumes some basic knowledge about calculus, random variables, and statistics.
+This series of posts explores the statistical framework (with a frequentist approach) behind controlled trials with a focus on online A/B testing, and it assumes some basic knowledge about calculus, random variables, and statistics.
 In this first post we'll describe the foundation to A/B testing: statistical inference through hypothesis testing.

-### A/B testing foundations series
+### A/B testing fundamentals series
 * Part I: Statistical inference and hypothsis testing (this post)
 * [Part II: Formulas for binary and continous responses](/post/ab-testing-formulas/)
 * Part III: Streaming algorithms and segment analysis